 - Invoice payments: 2.9% plus 30 cents per transaction

-If you’re a brick-and-mortar business, it’s important to note that online processing fees are usually higher than fees to accept credit cards in-store.
-For example, Square’s transaction fees for swiped payments start at 2.6% + 10 cents per transaction.
+If you accept payments in-store or use a mobile device to accept payments, it’s important to note that online processing fees are usually higher than fees to accept credit cards in-store.
+For example, Square’s transaction fees for swiped or contactless payments start at only 2.6% plus 10 cents per transaction.

 How to Choose a Payment Processing Solution

 Now that you know the different kinds of payment options available to you, when choosing a payment processing solution, consider the following:

 - Transaction fees: For new and small businesses, solutions like Square and PayPal with flat fees and no monthly minimums are usually the most affordable.
 As your business grows, solutions with interchange-plus or membership pricing, such as Payment Depot and Stax by Fattmerchant, can offer the lowest rates.

 - Tiered pricing: Tiered pricing models (where the processor charges different rates and fees depending on the card type) are typically the priciest and least transparent option.
 Avoid these pricing models.

 - Monthly fees: Some solutions offer low transaction rates but have high monthly fees.